 Interact with Siri

 To make a request to Siri, do any of the following:

-To turn off the Raise To Speak feature, open Settings on your Apple Watch, go to General > Siri, then turn off Raise To Speak.
+To turn off the Raise To Speak feature, open Settings on your Apple Watch, tap Siri, then turn off Raise to Speak.

 Tap the Siri button on the Siri watch face.